bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 Another property that we want to have next to anonymity is termination.
 This simply means the protocol terminates in the presence of malicious users, which means that there shouldn't be users that can stop honest users from finishing the protocol.
 The only thing we assume here is what I mentioned last week in the informal discussion about CoinShuffle++ already.
-For termination, we assume that there is a bonded board.
+For termination, we assume that there is a bulletin board.
 What do we mean by that?
 It's basically a server in the middle where we all connect to, and the server handles the broadcast for us and because we are in this peer-to-peer trust model, we don't really trust the server for anonymity, but we trust it for termination.
 In practice, this means that if the server is malicious or just broken, then the peers won't be able to finish the protocol, but nothing bad happens.